Rotavirus

 Is the rotavirus vaccine safe?

 There are very few side effects from the vaccine.
 If your child does experience side effects, such as temporary diarrhea or vomiting, the reactions usually go away on their own.
-If your child has a medical condition, talk to your healthcare provider about your child’s vaccination schedule.
+If your child has a medical condition, talk to their healthcare provider about your child’s vaccination schedule.

 What else can I do to protect against rotavirus?